 The government offers various types of federal student loans, each with different rules and requirements.
 Most don't require a credit check or cosigner.
-However, some are only available to students who can demonstrate financial need—in other words, they don't have another way to pay for college.
+However, some are only available to students who can demonstrate financial need, meaning they don't have another way to pay for college.

-To qualify for a federal student loan, you must meet certain eligibility criteria, such as:
+To qualify for a federal student loan, you must meet basic eligibility criteria, such as:

 - You are a U.S. citizen or eligible non-citizen

 - You have a valid Social Security number (with a few rare exceptions)

 - You're enrolled or have been accepted as a regular student in an eligible degree or certificate program and are qualified to obtain that education (by receiving a high school diploma, GED or other allowed high school completion verification)